Dave Eggers

 Dave Eggers (born March 12, 1970) is an American writer, editor, and publisher.
-He wrote the 2000 best-selling memoir A Heartbreaking Work of Staggering Genius.
-Eggers is also the founder of Timothy McSweeney's Quarterly Concern, a literary journal; a co-founder of the literacy project 826 Valencia and the human rights nonprofit Voice of Witness; and the founder of ScholarMatch, a program that matches donors with students needing funds for college tuition.
-His writing has appeared in several magazines.
+His 2000 memoir, A Heartbreaking Work of Staggering Genius, became a bestseller and was a finalist for the Pulitzer Prize for General Nonfiction.
+Eggers is also the founder of several literary and philanthropic ventures, including the literary journal Timothy McSweeney's Quarterly Concern, the literacy project 826 Valencia, and the human rights non-profit organisation Voice of Witness.
+Additionally, he founded ScholarMatch, a program that connects donors with students needing funds for college tuition.
+His writing has appeared in publications including The New Yorker, Esquire, and The New York Times Magazine.

-Early life and education
+Early life

-Eggers was born in Boston, Massachusetts, one of four siblings.
-His father, John K. Eggers (1936–1991), was an attorney, while his mother, Heidi McSweeney Eggers (1940–1992), was a school teacher.
-His father was Protestant and his mother was Catholic.
-When Eggers was still a child, the family moved to the suburb of Lake Forest, near Chicago, where he attended public high school and was a classmate of actor Vince Vaughn.
-Eggers's elder brother, William D. Eggers, is a researcher who has worked for several conservative think tanks, doing research promoting privatization.
+Eggers was born in Boston, Massachusetts, and raised in a family with three siblings.
+His father, John K. Eggers (1936–1991), was an attorney, and his mother, Heidi McSweeney Eggers (1940–1992), was a schoolteacher.
+The family moved to Lake Forest, Illinois, where Eggers attended public high school and was a classmate of actor Vince Vaughn.

+Eggers attended the University of Illinois at Urbana–Champaign to earn a degree in journalism.
+However, his studies were interrupted by the deaths of both parents: his father in 1991 and his mother in 1992.
+These events were later chronicled in his first book, the fictionalized memoir A Heartbreaking Work of Staggering Genius.
+At age 21, Eggers took responsibility for his younger brother, Christopher ("Toph"), and moved to Berkeley, California.
+His elder brother, William D. Eggers, is a researcher who has worked for several conservative think tanks, promoting privatization.
 Eggers's sister Beth died by suicide in November 2001.
-Eggers briefly spoke about his sister's death during a 2002 fan interview for McSweeney's.

-Eggers attended the University of Illinois at Urbana–Champaign, intending to get a degree in journalism.
-However, his studies were interrupted by the deaths of both of his parents: his father in 1991 from brain and lung cancer, and his mother in January 1992 from stomach cancer.
-These events were chronicled in his first book, the fictionalized A Heartbreaking Work of Staggering Genius.
-At the time, Eggers was age 21, and his youngest sibling, Christopher ("Toph"), was 8 years old.
-The two elder siblings, William and Beth, were unable to commit to caring for Toph; his oldest sibling, William, had a full-time job and his next-oldest sibling, Beth, was enrolled in law school.
-As a result, Eggers took responsibility.
-He left the University of Illinois and moved to Berkeley, California, with his girlfriend Kirsten and his brother.
-They initially moved in with Eggers' sibling, Beth, and her roommate, but eventually found a place in another part of town, which they paid for with money left to them by their parents.
-Toph attended a small private school, and Eggers did temp work and freelance graphic design for a local newspaper.

-Eventually, with his friend David Moodie, Eggers took over a local free newspaper called Cups.
-This gradually evolved into the satirical magazine Might.